yuqingc/yuqingc.github.io/content/posts/js/data-bindings-react-vue.md

 ```

-It's notable that there is an `UNSAFE` prefix in the name of the function `UNSAFE_componentWillReceiveProps`.
-As the name tells us, this lifecyle function is *not* safe, and we should avoud using this function.
+It's notable that there is an `UNSAFE` prefix in the name of the function `UNSAFE_componentWillReceiveProps()`.
+As the name tells us, this lifecyle function is *not* safe, and we should avoid using this function.
 React team is deprecating this lifecycle in future versions of React.

 Since React 16.3.0, new lifecycles are introduced.
 We should use those rather than the ones with `UNSAFE` prefix, which will be deleted in the future.

 ★★★ Level III

-The only thing we need to do is to replace the `UNSAFE_componentWillReceiveProps` method with the following code:
+The only thing we need to do is to replace the `UNSAFE_componentWillReceiveProps()` method with the following code:

 ```js
 class Checkbox extends React.Component {